boutproject/BOUT-dev/manual/sphinx/user_docs/bout_options.rst

     OPTION(options, nout, 1);

-where the first argument is a section, second argument is the variable whose name will also be used as the option string.
+where the first argument is a section, second argument is the variable whose name will also be used as the option string, and third argument is the default value.

 Every time an option is accessed, a message is written to ``output_info``.
 This message includes the value used and the